Jem Wolfie Flaunts Peachy Posterior In Skintight Activewear

 “Boo!!!
 I am looking at you from behind baby….
 Nice rear by the way….” a fourth wrote.

-The model has been flaunting her curves in several workout-inspired sets.
-Earlier this week, it was reported by The Inquisitr that Jem posed in skintight activewear while hanging out in a Porsche.
+The model has been flaunting her curves in several workout-inspired sets recently.
+Earlier this week, The Inquisitr reported that Jem posed in skintight activewear while hanging out in a Porsche.